stevium/iceterm/README.md

 ### Available commands:

-* `IceTerm` - toggles the visibility of the tool window
+* `IceTerm` - Toggles the visibility of the tool window
-* `Open in ConEmu` - opens ConEmu in selected file/folder
+* `Open in IceTerm` - Open file location in current ConEmu tab
-* `Open in new ConEmu Tab` - opens new tab in selected file/folder
+* `Open in new IceTerm Tab` - Open file location in new ConEmu tab

 ### Project Settings: